neoforged/.github/primers/26.1/index.md

 - `net.minecraft.server.packs.resources.ResourceMetadata$MapBased` - A resource metadata that stores the sections in a map.
 - `net.minecraft.tags.TagLoader$ElementLookup#fromGetters` - Constructs an element lookup from the given `HolderGetter`s depending on whether the element is required or not.
 - `net.minecraft.util`
+    - `ARGB#gray` - Gets a grayscale color based on the given brightness.
     - `CompilableString` - A utility for taking some string pattern and compiling it to an object through some parser.
     - `LightCoordsUtil` - A utility for determining the light coordinates from light values.
     - `ProblemReporter$MapEntryPathElement` - A path element for some entry key in a map.
-- `net.minecraft.util.ARGB#gray` - Gets a grayscale color based on the given brightness.
+    - `Util#allOfEnumExcept` - Gets the set of all enums except the provided value.
 - `net.minecraft.util.thread.BlockableEventLoop#hasDelayedCrash` - Whether there is a crash report queued.
+- `net.minecraft.util.valueproviders.TrapezoidInt` - Samples a random value with a trapezoidal distribution.
 - `net.minecraft.world.InteractionHand#STREAM_CODEC` - The network codec for the interaction hand.
+- `net.minecraft.world.attribute`
+    - `AttributeType#toFloat` - Gets the attribute value as a `float`, or throws an exception if not defined.
+    - `AttributeTypes#INTEGER` - An integer attribute type.
+    - `LerpFunction#ofInteger` - A lerp function for an integer value.
+- `net.minecraft.world.attribute.modifier`
+    - `AttributeModifier#INTEGER_LIBRARY` - A library of operators to apply for integers.
+    - `IntegerModifier` - A modifier that applies some argument to the integer value.
 - `net.minecraft.world.entity`
     - `AgeableMob`
         - `AGE_LOCK_COOLDOWN_TICKS` - The number of ticks to wait before the entity can be age locked/unlocked.